trapezius60/forensic_wound_classification/README.md

 This project — “Forensic Wound Detection and Classification with YOLOv8n:
 An Educational Innovation for Medical Students” — is released under a dual license model to ensure open research access while maintaining responsible use.

-Component	License	Description
+#Component	License	Description
-Source Code (Streamlit App, Python)	MIT License
-	Free to use, modify, and redistribute with attribution.
-Dataset (Simulation Wound Images)	CC BY-NC 4.0
-	Educational and research use only; commercial use prohibited.
+Source Code (Streamlit App, Python)	[MIT License](./LICENSE) Educational and research use only; commercial use prohibited.
 Trained Model (best.pt)	CC BY-NC 4.0
 	May be reused for academic research or teaching with attribution.

 ---

+## ⚖️ Ethical & Responsible Use Disclaimer

+This software and dataset are intended solely for educational and research use in the context of medical and forensic science training.
+They are not validated for clinical diagnosis, forensic adjudication, or legal proceedings.

+All inferences produced by the model must be interpreted under human expert supervision.
+The authors assume no liability for any misuse of this project beyond its intended educational scope.

 ## 🙏 Acknowledgments